-Like with virtually all other states, there are no Texas state laws which prohibit off grid living.
-However, there are local laws which prohibit off grid systems.
+Like with virtually all other states, there are no Texas state laws that prohibit off grid living.
+However, there are local laws that prohibit off grid systems.
 These laws mostly have to do with zoning ordinances.

 Texas Zoning Laws and Off Grid Living

 States divide up their land into zones.
 Each type of zone has its own regulations about how the land can be used.
 This is what prevents, for example, developers from building a massive office building in a suburban neighborhood.
 Or prevents hog farmers from moving into the city.

 Any Texas land which is zoned as residential or commercial will likely have many laws making it difficult to go off grid.
 However, compared to other states, Texas has a lot of rural land which is zoned as Agricultural or not zoned at all.
 There are generally very few regulations about how this land can be used.

 Land zoned for agricultural use (Ag Zoning or A-1) in Texas usually doesn’t have strict laws requiring water/electric/sewage hookups.
 So, you can usually go completely off grid on Ag-1 land.